QS-Cube/ED2/README.md

 - Hiroshi Ueda
 - Daisuke Yamamoto
-- Tokuro Shimokawa

 ---

-## Contributing and support
+## Contributing

-Bug reports and feature requests are welcome via **GitHub Issues**.
+Bug reports and pull requests are welcome.
-Contributions can be made through Pull Requests.

-For scientific use, please ensure that all reported results are accompanied by sufficient information to guarantee reproducibility.
+For scientific usage, please ensure sufficient information is provided to guarantee reproducibility.